Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/routing-in-partitioned-spaces.markdown

 {{% note %}} It is highly recommended to explicitly define a routing property - when both space routing and space id are not defined, relying on implicit routing property selection can be confusing (being maintained mainly for backwards compatibility).{{%/note%}}

-{{% tip %}}Starting with 8.0.1, an auto generated space id can be used for routing as well(Please do not relay on the same auto generated routing value in the other Pojo) .
-In previous versions this was not supported, and was ignored in the implicit routing property selection mechanism.
+{{% note %}}

-Starting with 8.0.1, if the space id is not defined in a document type it will be implicitly defined to auto generate id and routing.
+An auto-generated space ID can be used for routing as well.
+If the space ID is not defined in a document type, it will be implicitly defined to auto-generate the ID and routing information.
+(In earlier versions this was not supported, and was ignored in the implicit routing property selection mechanism.)
-{{%/tip%}}
+{{%/note%}}}

 In some scenarios, the data model does not require sophisticated partitioning, and simple space-id-based partitioning is all that's needed (hence the default).
 In other scenarios this is not enough.
 For example, suppose we have a **Customer** class with a **customerId**, and an **Order** class with an **orderId** and **customerId**, and we want all the orders of each customer to be co-located with it in the same partition.
 In that case we'd explicitly set the routing property of **Order** to **customerId** to ensure they're co-located.